Performance has always been an outstanding issue for PlanetSide 2, as it’s a beautiful and demanding MMO game that’s played on a huge variety of PCs.

 Naturally, game’s performance depends on the quality of your computer’s software and hardware, so that’s where we will start.

 This is a collection of tips and general information based on my personal experiences building and overclocking PCs, and may not necessarily reflect objective reality.

 PlanetSide 2 is an MMO game released in 2012, with potentially hundreds of players in a battle.
 As a consequence, PlanetSide 2 puts more load on CPU than most games.

-Games are usually more sensitive to CPU frequency and single core performance rather than multi-threading and number of cores.
+Games are usually more sensitive to CPU frequency and per-core performance than number of cores and multi-threading

 Overclocking a CPU.
 The goal of overclocking a CPU is to increase its clock frequency.

 Clock Frequency = Base Clock Frequency (BCLK) * Multiplier

 Most CPUs can be overclocked by BCLK.
 Even increasing it by 2-5% can provide you with extra ~100 MHz of Clock Frequency.

 However, in general, overclocking by BCLK is dangerous and can irreparably damage your CPU.
 Overclocking by multiplier is a better solution.